patrickakak/PAT/README.md

-# data structures ＆ algos
+# data structures ＆ algorithms
   (click the link to start your coding journey! https://pintia.cn/problem-sets)